Morgan Advanced Materials

 As public concern grows, more customers are asking about our Greenhouse Gas (GHG) emissions as part of the manufacturing process.
 The increasing demand for low-carbon products and processes, and the need to consider the effects of climate change in general, have had an impact on our long-term strategy.

 Our goal is to be a CO2e scope 1 and 2 net zero business by 2050.
-Our 2030 target is to reduce our scope 1 and 2 CO2e emissions by 50% (from a 2015 baseline), and during 2023 we reduced our emissions by 25%.
-We are now 54% below our 2015 baseline and on track to meet our 2030 goal.
+Our 2030 target is to reduce our scope 1 and 2 CO2e emissions by 50% (from a 2015 baseline).

 Our scope 1 and 2 CO2e emissions have been reducing, driven by improvements in: